dev-KC20/ocr-p13/README.md

 ### What do you need to run the CI/CD pipeline

-- GitHub account in order to clone and host your own code
+- [GitHub account](https://github.com) in order to clone and host your own code

 ![github repo](img/p13-github-repo-2022-08-09-191023.png)

-- Circleci account in order to design and operate the CI/CD pipeline
+- [Circleci](https://app.circleci.com/) free account in order to design and operate the CI/CD pipeline

 ![circleci](img/p13-circleci-pipelines-2022-08-09-190809.png)

-- Dockerhub account in order to push and pull the web app images from and to.
+- [Dockerhub](https://hub.docker.com/) free account in order to push and pull the web app images from and to.

-- Heroku account in order to run the web app image.
+- [Heroku](https://www.heroku.com/) free account in order to run the web app image.

 ![heroku deploy](img/p13-heroku-activity-2022-08-09-190350.png)

-- Sentry account in order to hook it to your app logs and set email alerts in case of issues during the operations.
+- [Sentry](https://sentry.io) free account in order to hook it to your app logs and set email alerts in case of issues during the operations.

 ![sentry monitoring](img/p13-sentry-events-2022-08-09-190036.png)

 You will have to collect on circleci, dockerhub, heroku and sentry the token keys described in the above section 6 table and register them back the project environment variables as per the table.

-We also strongly recommend that you install the circleci CLI and the heroku CLI.
-It will ease working with the pipeline and the app.
+We also recommend that you install the **circleci CLI** and the **heroku CLI**.
+It will ease working with the pipeline and the app from your developper terminal.

 For instance before sending a new commit to the pipeline, the CLI is handy to check the syntax of your configuration file with :

 `circleci config validate .circleci/config.yml`

 ### How it works

 From that step on, every time a commit is made in the github code repo, the circleci pipeline will run to check linting, test and if fine push the site image to the dockerhub.